luxonis/depthai-python/docs/source/components/nodes/object_tracker.rst

 ObjectTracker
 =============

-Object tracker tracks detected objects from the :ref:`ImgDetections` using Kalman filter and hungarian algorithm.
+Object tracker tracks detected objects from the :ref:`ImgDetections`.

 How to place it
 ###############